 Treat your portfolio as a creature that needs to be regularly fed and that adapts to every contemporary situation (think Frankenstein, but a handsome-looking one!).

-In case you’re looking out for someone to hire you, all you need is to keep updating your portfolio for the job you opt to land on.
+In case you’re looking out for someone to hire you, all you need is to keep updating your portfolio for the job you opt to land on and embed your portfolio link into the cover letter template that you send to the potential employer.

 Fashion Illustrator Haley Koehn shows off her fashion-focused work that involves a creative display of intermingling stills and gifs.